Your Heart Is Aging Faster Than You Think—Here's What Nobody Tells You

 Emerging research suggests that standard cholesterol tests miss critical risk factors.
 Your LDL number—that "bad cholesterol" your doctor fixates on—doesn't tell the whole story.
 What matters just as much, if not more, is the number and size of your LDL particles (ApoB).
 You can have "normal" LDL but dangerously high particle counts, a situation that dramatically increases your risk of a plaque rupture.

-Advanced lipid testing, coronary artery calcium (CAC) scoring, and inflammatory markers like high-sensitivity C-reactive protein (hs-CRP) paint a much more complete picture.
-Yet most people never get these tests unless they’ve already had a cardiac event.
+Using advanced lipid testing ApoB, coronary artery calcium (CAC) scoring, and analyzing inflammatory markers like high-sensitivity C-reactive protein (hs-CRP) paints a much more complete picture of your true cardiovascular risk.
+Yet most people never get these tests unless they've already had a cardiac event.

 The Risk Factors Nobody Talks About